pythonindia/inpycon2023/data/tinkeringSpace.md

 - No. Tinkering Space needs a different ticket.
 Please write to us if you'd like to cancel your existing one and get Tinkering Space only ticket.

 2. Am I only allowed to bring my kid?
-- You can bring two children and will be responsible for them at the event.
+- You can bring two children and are responsible for them at the event.

 3. What does the ticket cover?
 - Tinkering Space ticket is focused for Day 2 of the conference.
 It covers access to the Tinkering Space event, lunch on Day 2.